The views expressed by the host on this program, documented to be almost always right, 99.8% of the time.

 Get to the point.

-Um it's a strange coincidence that he seems to be all of a sudden getting tangled up here with the heart and all the allegations that uh seem to be coming out about some kind of a lucid affair, all of which you know we have no idea of knowing if that's true or not.
+It's a strange coincidence that she seems to be all of a sudden getting tangled up here with McCarthy and all the allegations that seem to be coming out about some kind of illicit affair, all of which we have no idea of knowing if that's true or not.

-Oh, wait, you wait, well, well, hold it just a second, though.
+Oh, wait, wait, wait, wait, wait, wait, hold it just a second, though.

 Correct me if I'm wrong.